vpubchain/Phore/doc/tor.md

 The directory can be different of course, but (both) port numbers should be equal to your vpubd's P2P listen port (11771 by default).
 ```
--externalip=X   You can tell phore about its publicly reachable address using
+-externalip=X   You can tell vpub about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above
                 configuration, you can find your onion address in
                 /var/lib/tor/vpub-service/hostname.
 Onion addresses are given